IBM-Bluemix-Docs/va/va_index.md

 The scanning of an image is triggered in one of the following ways:

 - When a new image is pushed to the registry.
-- When a new security notice is released for a package that is installed in the image, the image is queued for rescanning, which might take some time to complete.
+- When a new security notice is released for a package that is installed in the image, the image is queued for scanning, which might take some time to complete.
-- While an image is tagged in the registry, it is rescanned every week.
+- While an image is tagged in the registry, it is scanned every week.

 The following table shows the supported Docker base images that Vulnerability Advisor checks for vulnerable packages.